zsiskos/SEI-project01/README.md

 3. JavaScript

 ## Getting Started (How to play)
-*[This link to video instructions](https://youtu.be/LeB_PnAWJXA) is also in the 'How to Play' section on the website*

 + Cards and player names are dealt automatically at start of game

 + click **FIGHT** button to deal a hand